 3 Soho Square

 Details of the VAC’s procedures and requirements are available below.
 An appeal fee of £5000 is payable, which is refundable in the event of a successful appeal.
-A copy of the work must be submitted to the VAC together with the initial request for appeal and the relevant payment.
-Once an appeal has been lodged, the distributor should not return the ICF to the BBFC.
-If the work has been classified (ie the distributor has accepted the category on the BBFC extranet or signed and returned an ICF and received a certificate), no appeal may be heard.
+A copy of the content must be submitted to the VAC together with the initial request for appeal and the relevant payment.
+Once an appeal is lodged, the distributor should not return the ICF to the BBFC.
+If the work has been classified (ie the distributor has accepted the category on the client portal (Horizon) or signed and returned an ICF and received a certificate), no appeal may be heard.

-If a customer is dissatisfied with the category offered for a work it may, within 42 days of receipt of the offer, ask the BBFC to reconsider its decision under the BBFC’s reconsideration policy.
-Appeals under the Video Appeals Committee Provisions 1985 are not available for Digital Only Classifications.
+If a customer is dissatisfied with the age rating offered for a work it may, within 42 days of receipt of the offer, ask the BBFC to reconsider its decision under the BBFC’s reconsideration policy.
+Appeals under the Video Appeals Committee Provisions 1985 are not available for digital only (VOD) age ratings.

-If the work is a theatrical release being classified under the Licensing Act 2003 then the appeal may be made to the local authority (or authorities) in whose area(s) the work is to be shown.
+If the content is a theatrical release being classified under the Licensing Act 2003 then the appeal may be made to the local authority (or authorities) in whose area(s) the content is to be shown.

-As a result of their role in licensing all public cinemas within their area, local authorities retain the right to vary a BBFC classification decision, by raising or lowering the category, by waiving cuts, by requiring additional cuts, by permitting the showing of a film rejected by the BBFC or by forbidding the showing of a film classified by the BBFC.
+As a result of their role in licensing all public cinemas within their area, local authorities retain the right to vary a BBFC age rating decision, by raising or lowering the age rating, by waiving cuts, by requiring additional cuts, by permitting the showing of a film refused an age rating by the BBFC or by forbidding the showing of a film classified by the BBFC.